The Grand Lodge of Antient Free and Accepted Masons of Scotland

 William Ramsay McGhee, MStJ, D.L., Grand Master Mason

-An additional 27 new members joined the group which now has a membership of 4240 Brethren from not only the Scottish Constitutions but from many of our Sister Constitutions throughout the world.
+- The Group saw its membership rise to 5744 Brethren from not only the Scottish Constitution but from many of our Sister Constitutions throughout the world.

-These updated contributions can now be attributed as to being made on behalf of 294 Lodges, from within 31 Provincial Grand Lodges, 20 District Grand Lodges, Superintendencies and Lodges under the direct supervision of Grand Lodge.
+- These updated contributions can now be attributed as to being made on behalf of 338 Lodges, from within 55 of its Provincial Grand Lodges, District Grand Lodges, Superintendencies and Lodges abroad under the direct supervision of Grand Lodge.

 SCFS Overseas Report